 PAYER took part in the 3rd Sustainability Business Talk held in Graz - a specialist event designed for sustainability professionals from across Austria.
-Organized by the Silicon Alps Cluster, the gathering brought together representatives from leading companies from the automotive, production, logistics and energy sector, offering a valuable platform for exchange on current ESG challenges.
+Organized by the Silicon Alps Cluster, the gathering brought together representatives from leading companies from the automotive, production, logistics and energy sector, offering a valuable platform for exchange on current environment, social and governance challenges.